Left atrial appendage

 Posted with permission from Boston Scientific

-If you are interested in treatment with the WATCHMAN device, you will need an evaluation by the electrophysiologists and nurses in the High-Risk Anticoagulation Clinic.
+If you are interested in treatment with the WATCHMAN device, you will need an evaluation by the electrophysiologists and nurses in the Cleveland Clinic’s Atrial Fibrillation Stroke Prevention Center.
 This is a specialized clinic in Cleveland Clinic’s Center for Atrial Fibrillation.

 Some important information about the WATCHMAN procedure: